wpacademy/wpac-like-system/README.md

 3. Activate the plugin through the `Plugins` menu in WordPress.

 ## Settings
-You can change button labels by visiting `WPAC Settings` Tab
+You can change button labels and other settings by visiting `WPAC Settings` Tab

 <img src="https://user-images.githubusercontent.com/38207694/46508463-16800a00-c857-11e8-90c0-e2d844731604.png" alt="WPAC Settings Screen">